 Having a lot of experience dealing with wheat allergies, I can say that there certainly is a huge difference between modern processed wheat, products made with it such as seitan, and what you produce yourself at home.

-I remember when I was breastfeeding my youngest child, if I ate so much as a mouthful or two of processed wheat at a restaurant in the form of a sandwich, slice of pizza or a bread roll, she would spit up for one or sometimes even two days!
+I remember when I was breastfeeding my youngest child, if I ate so much as a mouthful or two of processed wheat at a restaurant in the form of a sandwich, slice of pizza, or a bread roll, she would spit up for one or sometimes even two days!

 What’s more, I’m switching 100%.

-Reason #1: Einkorn Tastes Better
+#1: Better Taste

-Like any Mom, I’m a sucker for kids who love my cooking and tell me so on a frequent basis, so I made the decision to switch to einkorn completely for all my home baking.
+Like any Mom, I’m a sucker for kids who love my cooking and tell me so on a frequent basis.
+So, I made the easy decision to switch to einkorn completely for all my home baking.

-My husband’s stomach is my canary in the mine.
+My husband’s stomach is my canary in the coal mine.
 If something is not easy to digest, he can tell and lets me know right away.
 As he has fully recovered from a wheat allergy, he knows which forms of wheat and which preparation methods sit best in his stomach and which do not.

 Better digestion means better absorption of nutrients, so einkorn surpassed the competition in that category.

-Reason #3: Einkorn is Different from Modern Wheat
+#3: Einkorn is Visually Different

 In addition, the telltale crease on one side of a grain of modern wheat is absent from a grain of einkorn.
-The reason for the differences is that over the centuries, humans have gradually changed the genetics of wheat by selecting those seeds at harvest time that suited the goal of higher yields and more gluten which worked well for larger farms and larger scale agriculture, production, and distribution of wheat products.
+The reason for the differences is that over the centuries, the genetics of wheat gradually changed due to human cultivation practices.

 Where to Source the Best Quality Einkorn